dmuvaa/dmuvaa/README.md

 **dmuvaa/dmuvaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I recently built globetranslator.com, an AI-powered language translation app.
+I recently built globetranslator.com and definedrecipe.com.

-🔭 I’m currently working on 3 SaaS projects: Defined Recipe, Smart Brain Quiz, and Coworking World.
-Defined Recipes enables users create recipes with available ingredients, Smart Brain Quiz is an Interactive Quiz App, while Coworking World lists all available coworking spaces in the world.
+🔭 I’m currently working on 4 SaaS projects: Smart Brain Quiz, Upcovered, Coursework AI, and Coworking World.

 🌱 My go-to stack for SaaS products:
 Next.js (Typescript and Tailwind CSS)
 Supabase (PostgreSQL and Auth)
+Shadcn (UI components)
 Vercel

 👯 I’m looking to collaborate on SaaS Products.